 MINDS ON FIRE: Conduit poets read their Conduit poems.
 Our field recording team finds the writers in their natural habitats, e.g., beside waterfalls and on dark rainy sidewalks.
 Sometimes the poets record themselves alone in their rooms.

 You may have noticed our affection for Dean Young's poetry.
-If you have, you won't be surprised to learn that Mr. Young is a member of our holy triumvirate, the writers who most frequently appear in our pages.
-(Can you guess who the other two are?)
 We love his language, his wild imagination, his authentic compassion, and his boundless daring.
-And, in keeping with his free-swinging spirit, Dean reads a new poem, one that will appear in our forthcoming issue.
-What the hell?
-Subscribe today so you don't miss "Ant Head Sutures" when it comes out later this spring.
+And, in keeping with his free-swinging spirit, Dean reads a new poem.

 Elizabeth Onusko is the author of Portrait of the Future with Trapdoor, which received the Bryant-Lisembee Book Prize and was published by Red Paint Hill in spring 2016.
 She is a founding editor of Guernica.
 She lives in New York with a toddler and a family of very loud air-conditioners.
 "Soft Target" first appeared in the Digging Lazarus.

 Although he hails from the Buckeye State, Noah Falck now resides near Lake Erie in Buffalo, New York.
 Science tells us that the lake's eastern shore is higher than its western because of the prevailing westerlies, but we suspect it is because of Mr. Falck and his poetry.
 "Poem Excluding Politics" first appeared in the Wonder issue.

 Jeanne Marie Beaumont